-Transfer Credit Policies D12 Report the lowest grade earned for any course that may С be transferred for credit: D13 Number Unit Type D13 Maximum number of credits or courses that may be 64 sem. hours/16 HC units transferred from a two-year institution: D14 Number Unit Type D14 Maximum number of credits or courses that may be 64 sem. hours/16 HC units transferred from a four-year institution: D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: D16 Minimum number of credits that transfers must complete 64 sem. hours/16 HC units at your institution to earn a bachelor's degree: D17 Describe other transfer credit policies: Only liberal arts courses accepted for credit.
+D11 Describe additional requirements for transfer admission, if Describe additional requirements for transfer admission, if applicable: Transfer Credit Policies D12 Report the lowest grade earned for any course that may be transferred for credit: С

+D13 Number Unit Type D13 Maximum number of credits or courses that may be transferred from a two-year institution: 64 sem.
+Hour s/16 HC units transierred from a two-year motitution.
+D11 Ni Line in Trans D14 Number Unit Type D14 Maximum number of credits or courses that may be 64 sem.
+Hour s/16 HC units transferred from a four-year institution: ., D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 64 sem.
+Hour s/16 HC units at your institution to carr a bacileior's degree.
+D17 Describe other transfer credit policies: D17 Describe other transfer credit policies: Only liberal arts courses accepted for credit.